What open source project should I contribute to?

 Contributing to open source has been awesome for me and I highly recommend others to get into it.
 It's really hard getting started, but once you get over the first contribution, making future contributions is much easier.
 It's not all roses.
 The open source community has its warts here and there.
 Keep working at it.
 You'll do great!
 Good luck!

-And if you're interested in creating your own project, be sure to check out my series on Egghead.io:
+By the way, if you're interested in creating your own project, be sure to check out my series on egghead.io: